If you had gestational diabetes during pregnancy, did you know that you're at increased risk for developing diabetes in the future?

-Hi, I'm Dr. Griffin Rodgers, Director of the National Institute of Diabetes and Digestive and Kidney Diseases at NIH.
+Hi, I'm Dr. Griffin Rodgers, bringing you Healthy Moments from the NIH.
+I'm the director of the National Institute of Diabetes and Digestive and Kidney Diseases.

 Many women with gestational diabetes do not realize that they are at risk of having diabetes during future pregnancies or later in life.